delphix/toolchain-workshop-docs/pages/tdc/actii/tdc_actii_4.md

 toc: false
 ---

-Let’s bring our original data back into our data pod and test against that, just to test our patch again against realistic data.

-In this scene, we are going to switch back to our original data branch to test with the data we were originally working against.
+The `Automated Test` job has a red dot next to it now, which means the testing failed.

+In this scene, we will first take a look in Bugzilla to ascertain what happened.
+Next, we will validate the bug report against what we see in QA.
+Finally, we will look at the corresponding bookmark on our QA data pod in the Delphix DDP.

 ### YOUR STEPS FOR THIS SCENE:

-1. Activate the Delphix Engine tab.
+1. Activate the Bugzilla tab.
-2. Login as dev, if your login has timed out.
+2. Click Browse
-   {% include custom/image_popout.html file="actii/lets_test_again_1.png" %}
+   {% include custom/image_popout.html file="acti/oh_snap_a_bug_1.png" %}
-3. Click on Dev Data Pod, if you had to login again.
+3. Click TestComponent
-   {% include custom/image_popout.html file="actii/lets_test_again_2.png" %}
+   {% include custom/image_popout.html file="acti/oh_snap_a_bug_2.png" %}
-4. Click on Branches.
+4. Click on the most recent job.
+It is #3 in the example below.
+The job name in the summary should match the Automated Testing job number you captured from the last scene.
-   {% include custom/image_popout.html file="actii/lets_test_again_3.png" %}
+   {% include custom/image_popout.html file="acti/oh_snap_a_bug_3.png" %}
-5. Click on TWITTER.
-6. Click Activate.
-7. Click Activate in the dialogue box, to confirm.
+5. View the different objects in the bug.
+Can you figure out what went wrong?
+6. Click after_test.png.
+Egads!
+All 1M employee records have been deleted!
+That’s not good.
-   {% include custom/image_popout.html file="actii/lets_test_again_5.png" %}
+   {% include custom/image_popout.html file="acti/oh_snap_a_bug_4.png" %}
+7. Let’s reconcile what we see in the screenshot against the QA environment.
+Activate the QA Instance tab
-8. When the Activating progress bar is complete, proceed to the next step.
+8. Click the QA Instance bookmark to refresh the page
+   {% include custom/image_popout.html file="acti/oh_snap_a_bug_5.png" %}
+9. Ack!
-   {% include custom/image_popout.html file="actii/lets_test_again_6.png" %}
+   {% include custom/image_popout.html file="acti/oh_snap_a_bug_6.png" %}
-9. Activate the Dev Instance tab
+10. Activate the Delphix Engine tab.
-10. Refresh the page by clicking the Dev Instance bookmark
-11. Validate the Dev data from Act I has been restored.
-12. Delete the employee you had added previously.
-This should be employee 1.
+11. Login as qa, if your login has timed out.
+    {% include custom/image_popout.html file="acti/oh_snap_a_bug_7.png" %}
+12. Click on `QA Data Pod`
-    {% include custom/image_popout.html file="actii/lets_test_again_7.png" %}
+    {% include custom/image_popout.html file="acti/oh_snap_a_bug_8.png" %}
-13. Great!
-Our patch appears to have worked.
-Only one employee has been deleted.
-Time to push our changes upstream.
+13. Click on the most recent bookmark icon.
+Does it match the job number from the last scene?
+Does the bug tag on the bookmark match the defect in bugzilla?
+14. The bookmark has been shared back with the developer.
+Let’s make the dev clean up their own mess.
-    {% include custom/image_popout.html file="actii/lets_test_again_8.png" %}
+    {% include custom/image_popout.html file="acti/oh_snap_a_bug_9.png" %}
-14. Repeat the steps from [Works in My Environment!](tdc_acti_9.html) but substituting your branch name , ex `bug-2` in place of `TWITTER`
 {% include links.html %}